Donders-Institute/bidscoin/README.md

     Converts ("coins") datasets in the sourcefolder to nifti / json / tsv datasets in the bidsfolder according to the BIDS standard.
 Check and edit the bidsmap.yaml file to your needs using the bidseditor.py tool before running this function.
-You can run bidscoiner.py after all data is collected, or whenever new data has been added to the source folder (presuming the scan protocol hasn't changed).
+You can run bidscoiner.py after all data is collected, or run / re-run it whenever new data has been added to the source folder (presuming the scan protocol hasn't changed).
+If you delete a (subject/) session folder from the bidsfolder, it will be re-created from the sourcefolder the next time you run the bidscoiner.

     Provenance information, warnings and error messages are stored in the bidsfolder/code/bidscoin/bidscoiner.log file.